Top Democratic lawmaker to probe hate crimes and surveillance of minorities

 By Sarah N. Lynch

-In a letter to the Justice Department, FBI and Department of Homeland Security, Congressman Jerrold Nadler complained that the agencies had all failed to address prior inquiries about hate crimes and surveillance activities that Democrats made when Republicans controlled the U.S. House of Representatives.
+In a letter to the Justice Department, the Federal Bureau of Investigation and the Department of Homeland Security, Congressman Jerrold Nadler complained that the agencies had all failed to address prior inquiries by Democrats about hate crimes and surveillance activities when Republicans controlled the U.S. House of Representatives.

 "To date, we have received little or no substantive response to any of these communications," Nadler wrote.

-Nadler's plans to scrutinize hate crimes and the federal government's response to them marks the latest topic on a growing list that Democrats plan to probe when they take over control of the House in January after making gains in the midterm elections.
+Nadler's plans to scrutinize hate crimes and the federal government's response to them marks the latest issue on a growing list that Democrats plan to probe when they take control of the House in January after making gains in November's midterm elections.

 The data was released not long after a gunman burst into a Pittsburgh synagogue and killed 11 worshippers while shouting "All Jews must die."